What’s are Bitcoin Over-the-Counter (OTC) brokers?

 Bitcoin OTC in China and Hong Kong

 Bitcoin OTC brokers play a very important role in China due to a government ban on cryptocurrency exchanges.
 In China, it’s no longer legal to operate a cryptocurrency exchange due to a legislation change in 2017.
-This has left large Chinese exchange as OKex, Binance, Genesis Block and Huobi operating overseas or as OTC brokers.
+This has left large Chinese exchanges and OTC desks such as OKex, Binance, Genesis Block and Huobi operating overseas or as OTC brokers.

 Currently Bitcoin OTCs brokers are legal in China.
 They operate by directly connecting buyers and sellers of Bitcoin.
 However, Chinese financial institutions such as Alibaba’s Alipay have distanced themselves from OTC transactions, stating that they will “immediately stop relevant payment services“.